As much as we want a good doctor, we must also try and be good patients.

 Why would one not follow doctor’s instructions?
 The consequences can be dire, and sometimes fatal.
 Many people with treatable illnesses get worse because they didn’t take their medications as prescribed or didn’t take them at all.

-Sometimes patients intentionally disregard medical advice, sometimes they unintentionally make mistakes, forgetting to take medications on time or misunderstanding the directions.
+Sometimes patients intentionally disregard medical advice, and sometimes they unintentionally make mistakes, forgetting to take medications on time or misunderstanding the directions.
 They think it is quite okay to miss a dose, and sometimes, catch up on their dose.

 Additionally, patients may fail to comply because they find the treatment isn’t working, because they experience side effects, or because they are self-medicating on some alternative treatment plan they read online.
 Ugh!